FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 - name: The name of the directive - used in Logging
 - dataSource: Path of source data in the Data Manager
 - dataDelimeter: Delimiter used in data source path"
+- fromValue: This ifMissing and ifPrimitive options will use the last segment of the data source path as a Tag identifier unless this value is provided, in which case it will override the From value from the source path.
 - ifMissing: Action to take if the specified dataSource is not in the Data Manager
    - 1: Throw - Throw a merge exception
    - 2: Ignore - Ignore this directive and continue processing
    - 3: Replace - Replace with the specified to value below
    - toValue: To value to be used if source is missing
-   - fromValue: If provided will override the From value from the source path, if not provided the last element of the path is used as the "From" value.
 - ifPrimitive: Action to take if source is a Primitive type
    - 1: Throw - Throw a merge exception
    - 2: Ignore - Ignore this directive and continue processing
-   - 3: Replace - Add Replace values with the last element of the dataSource path Value used for From and the Primitive value for To
+   - 3: Replace - Add Replace with the Primitive value to replace the tag with
    - 4: Replace with JSON - Acts just like a regular Replace for a Primitive
 - ifObject: Action to take if source is a Object, see Config for options"
    - 1: Throw - Throw a merge exception